 The Monzo app provides a ton of useful budgeting options to help you manage your money better.

-For a monthly fee of £5, you can access premium features such as account aggregation, a credit checking service and cashback on certain purchases.
+For a monthly fee, you can access premium features such as account aggregation, a credit checking service and cashback on certain purchases.

 The Revolut prepaid card is one of the best to use if you’re frequently making international money transfers.
 In fact, you’ll pay no extra fees for making these, or for using your prepaid card overseas.